-Attach a vCenter Server
+Attach a vCenter Server Instance

-A system administrator can register a vCenter server and a companion vShield Manager server for use in a cloud by making a POST request to the cloud's action/registervimserver URL and supplying a RegisterVimServerParams request body.
+You can register a vCenter Server instance for use in your cloud by making a POST request to the cloud's action/registervimserver URL and supplying a RegisterVimServerParams request body.
+You can register the vCenter Server instance alone or together with an NSX Manager instance that is associated to this vCenter Server instance.